 Netflix’s Young Royals season 1 is a Swedish royal love story with an LGTBQ+ twist.
 This drama will attract the young adult crowd.
 Check out all the details in my parents guide review.

 Netflix’s Young Royals drops on the streaming service today, July 1st!
+Season 2 dropped today, November 1st, and this guide will let parents know what to look out for.
 The series is a Swedish drama, so if you watch the English dubbed version, you may notice the lips being a bit off.
 With the success of other royal series, such as The Crown, this new royal drama series is geared towards the Young Adult crowd and puts an LGTBQ+ spin on the plot.
 Check out all the details in my parents guide review.